StyngerBee/curransmodule3passwordgenerator/README.md

 ## Description
 This is a completely random customizable password generator, intended for use in any password protected environment.
+Designed originally for classwork, and later used as an actual program to generate passwords for my own personal use.

  ## Table of Contents
 -[Installation]